adamghill/jisticle/README.md

-# Jisticle 📄
+# Jisticle

 > The native macOS client for Gists because GitHub seems to have forgotten that they exist.

-Jisticle is a native macOS Gist client built with SwiftUI.
-It's fast, it's clean, and the UI was updated within the last decade.
-Hopefully it helps managing your Gists feel natural and delightful.
+The goal is for Jisticle to be fast, intuitive, and for the UI to have been updated within the last decade.
+Hopefully it helps creating and managing your personal Gists.

 ## ✨ Features